 - This type of project makes cosmetic improvements to an existing space.

 - No plumbing or electrical changes are involved.

 - A bathroom makeover typically includes replacing tile, installing a new vanity and toilet, and then painting the bathroom.

 - This type of bathroom renovation is much quicker because you don’t need to get permits and wait for inspections.

 - We will be working on-site every day until the job is completed.

 Full Bathroom Remodel or Installing a Brand New Bathroom

-- Very large master bathrooms may take six to eight weeks to be fully completed.
+- A very large master bathroom remodel may take 8-10 weeks to complete.